Apotropaic magic: Others

+In Mesopotamia, incantation bowls were used to ward off evil.

 Peisistratus hung the figure of a kind of grasshopper before the Acropolis of Athens as apotropaic magic.

 In Roman art, envy was thought to bring bad luck to the person envied.
 To avoid envy, Romans sought to incite laughter in their guests by using humorous images.
 Images such as large phalluses (see fascinus), deformities such as hunchbacks, or Pygmies and other non-Roman subjects were common.
 Romans saw deformity as comical and believed that such images could be used to deflect the evil eye.

 In Europe, apotropaic figureheads carved onto the prow of sailing ships are considered to have been a replacement for the sacrifice of a thrall during the Age of Invasions by Saxon and Viking sailors, to avoid bad luck on the voyage.
 Dredging the Thames under London Bridge led to the discovery of a large number of bent and broken knives, daggers, swords and coins, from the modern period and dating back to Celtic times.
 This custom seems to have been to avoid bad luck, particularly when setting off on a voyage.
 Similarly, the burial of an old boot or shoe by the lintel of the back door of a house seems to have had a similar intention.